iotaledger/bee/bee-message/tip.md

 There are two types of transitions: `state transition` and `governance transition`.
 - State transition:
     - The unlock block must correspond to the `Address` of <i>State Controller Address Unlock Condition</i>.
-    - `Foundry Counter` field must increase by the number of foundry outputs created in the transaction that map to `Alias ID`.
-The `Serial Number` fields of the created foundries must be the set of natural numbers that cover the open-ended interval between the previous and next values of the `Foundry Counter` field in the alias output.
-    - The created foundry outputs must be sorted in the list of outputs by their `Serial Number`.
-Note, that any foundry that maps to `Alias ID` and has a `Serial Number` that is less or equal to the `Foundry Counter` of the input alias is ignored when it comes to sorting.
-    - Newly created foundries in the transaction that map to different aliases can be interleaved when it comes to sorting.
 - Governance transition:
     - The unlock block must correspond to the `Address` of <i>Governor Address Unlock Condition</i>.